 Robbery is theft accomplished by violence or the threat of violence.
-Unlike theft or burglary, the crime of robbery almost always requires the presence of a victim who is threatened with bodily harm.
-If a weapon is used, or the victim suffers an injury, the robbery may be charged as "armed" or "aggravated" robbery.
+Unlike theft or burglary, robbery typically includes the presence of a victim who faces the threat of bodily harm.
+A higher criminal charge happens if the robber uses a deadly weapon to commit the crime, or if the victim suffered an injury.
+The crime will become "armed" or "aggravated" robbery.

-The laws of each state may define robbery in somewhat different ways, but each definition will contain the same basic elements.
+The laws of each state may define robbery offenses differently.
+But each definition will contain the same essential elements of robbery.
 Robbery consists of:

-- Taking with intent to steal (in some states, the crime of robbery can be charged regardless of whether the taking or theft is successful)
+- Taking with intent to steal (in some states, the crime of robbery happened regardless of whether the robber took property)

-- By violence or threat of force against a person (some statutes require the threat to be imminent)
+- By violence or threat of physical force against a person (some statutes need imminent threat)

-A thief does not necessarily need to use great force to commit a robbery.
-A common purse snatching is a good example of how rules vary from jurisdiction to jurisdiction.
-Some states, such as New Jersey, require the use of force to be one that increases the danger for the victim.
-In other states, like Maine, juries can conclude that the force used to grab the purse could satisfy the use of force element of the crime.
+Robbery is a serious crime.
+But states differ on when a theft is robbery versus pickpocketing.
+Some states, such as New York, require the use of force, or threat of force, to increase the danger to the victim.
+In other states, like Maine, juries can conclude simply that the amount of force needed and used to grab the wallet could meet the use of force element of the crime.

 State Robbery Laws and Degrees of Severity